 Day 30 Bergen: City Tour

-Our tour starts in the center of town at Torget, also called Fisketorget or the fish market, where fishermen and farmers deal their goods.
-Next we walk over to Bryggen, the wharf on the northeast side of Bergen's harbour.
+Our tour starts in the center of town and Bryggen, the wharf on the northeast side of Bergen's harbour.
 The gabled wood warehouses lining the docks mark the site of the city's original settlement.
 We take time to walk the narrow passageways between buildings; shops and galleries are hidden among the wooden facades.

-A midday stop at the Fish Market where you can enjoy fresh caught prawns right of the fishing boats, sit down on the quay and enjoy them like the locals do -- peel and load them onto fresh bread, add a bit of lemon and locally made mayonnaise.
+Balance of the day at leisure to enjoy this charming town.
+We recommend a stop at the Fish Market, where you can enjoy fresh caught prawns right of the fishing boats.
+Sit down and enjoy them like the locals do -- peel and load them onto fresh bread, add a bit of lemon and locally made mayonnaise.

 Overnight in Bergen.